 Where is the campsite and what are the accommodations?

 Apple Canyon Center is the home of Camp Ronald McDonald for Good Times® and is located in the San Jacinto Mountains, two and a half hours east of Los Angeles and just west of Palm Springs.
 The site offers pine-filled mountains and meadows adjacent to the Cleveland National Forest.
-Accommodations are rustic mountain cabins with bunk beds and bathrooms with hot and cold water.
-Shower facilities are located in or near the cabins.
+Accommodations are cozy mountain cabins with bunk beds, central heating, and bathrooms with hot and cold water.
+Shower facilities are located in the cabins.
 Meals are served family-style and are provided by a professional food service company.
 Menus are planned with a youthful palate in mind.
-A salad bar and vegetarian option are offered at every meal.
+A salad bar and vegetarian/vegan/gluten-free options are offered at every meal.

 What are the rules for Camp?